Cozy Peach Kitchen

 • Cook rice noodles according to package instructions or until tender, about 5 minutes.
 Drain off water and set aside.

 • Cook for 3-4 minutes, stirring as needed, until thawed.
 They are ready when cooked through but still vividly colored.
-Drizzle with 1 teaspoon sesame oil and remove from the pan from the stove.
+Drizzle with 1 teaspoon sesame oil and remove the pan from the stove.

-• Meanwhile, make the peanut sauce by whisking together the peanut butter, soy sauce, rice vinegar, garlic chili sauce, sriracha, and 1 teaspoon sesame oil in a small bowl.
-Add water 1 tablespoon at a time, whisking until the peanut sauce is smooth and pourable.
-Taste for heat.
+• Meanwhile, make the peanut sauce by whisking together the peanut butter, 2 tablespoons soy sauce, rice vinegar, chili garlic sauce, sriracha, and 1 ½ teaspoons sesame oil in a small bowl.
+Taste for soy sauce, adding the remaining 1 to 2 tablespoons, if desired.

 • In a large bowl or the pot that the noodles were cooked in, toss together the noodles and peanut sauce.
 Add the veggies, edamame, chopped cilantro, and green onions.